 The Secretary of the Commonwealth's Notary Division has extended the pickup date for commissions printed and mailed to the circuit courts between Monday, January 13, 2020 and Monday, February 24, 2020.
-Approved notaries in this date range now have until Friday, May 1, 2020 to claim their commission from the circuit court chosen on the application.
+Approved notaries in this date range now have until June 19, 2020 to pick up their commissions.

 The Office of the Secretary of the Commonwealth is responsible for the commissioning of Notaries Public in Virginia, pursuant to §47.1-8 of the Code of Virginia.
 Please visit their website for up-to-date information.

 To be eligible to apply for a Virginia Notary Public Commission, you must be: (1) at least eighteen years old, (2) able to read and write the English language, (3) be a legal resident of the United States, (4) live or work in the Commonwealth of Virginia, and (5) have not been convicted of a felony.
 Any person who has ever been convicted of a felony under the laws of the United States or this Commonwealth, or the laws of any other state, shall not qualify to be appointed and commissioned as a Virginia Notary Public unless such person has had his/her rights restored.

 Non-residents of Virginia may be appointed as notaries if they are regularly employed in the state and perform notary services in connection with their employment.
 A non-resident notary who ceases to be regularly employed in Virginia must surrender his or her commission.